 If you’re looking to add a heavy hand of smoky, succulent, savory flavor to your meats, veggies, fish, and cheeses, buying a smoke tube (also known as a pellet tube smoker) is a great way to do it.
 Whether you have a gas or charcoal grill, you can use a smoke tube to create a heavily smoky environment while cooking, which will penetrate the food and unlock an incredibly aromatic experience.

-Here, the best smoke tubes.
+Here are the best smoke tubes.

 Best Overall: LIZZQ Premium Pellet Smoker Tube 12 inches

-5 hours of smoke time
+Five hours of smoke time

 Won't roll around

 Efficient diffusion of smoke

 Tricky to clean

 Who else recommends it?
 Bob Vila also picked the LIZZQ Premium Pellet Smoker Tube.

 What do buyers say?
 92% of 12,500+ Amazon reviewers rated this product 4 stars or above.